NormanDunbar/SuperBASIC-Manual/sphinx/source/KeywordsM.clean.rst

 This function calculates the sum of all of the elements of the supplied array. array can be any floating point or integer array, but not a string array.
-The latter leads to error -15 (bad parameter). array can be any number of dimensions, although the following example uses just one dimension for demonstration reasons.
+The latter leads to error -15 (bad parameter).
+Array can be any number of dimensions, although the following example uses just one dimension for demonstration reasons.